 WellChild Nurses provide essential care and practical support to children and young people with exceptional health needs and their families.
 They play a crucial role in enabling children to leave hospital and be cared for at home, reducing the practical, emotional and financial impact for families.

-- Planning and co-ordinating a child’s transition from hospital to home, ensuring that all necessary equipment, care and support is in place for the child and family.
+- Planning and co-ordinating a child’s transition from hospital to home, ensuring that all necessary equipment, care and support is in place.

-- Providing nursing care in the family’s home, such as dressing changes or administering intravenous medication – limiting the need for regular trips to hospital for routine medical care.
+- Providing nursing care and support for the child and family at home, limiting the need for regular trips to hospital for routine medical care.

 - Training parents and carers in the use of equipment such as ventilators and feeding tubes.